huijing/slides/css-conf-2016/README.md

 The classes prefixed with is- are added and removed via Javascript.
 Those were the classes I was talking about earlier.
 -->
 Transitions are what make the animation possible, otherwise the options would just jump into place, none of the smooth sliding and zooming.
 I use transitions quite often, but what I never used before was the transition-delay.
+You use it to specify the amount of time the browser waits from when you request the transition to when it actually starts.
 Turns out that 0.1s pause after you click, does make a difference.
-I also have the demo on Codepen so you can fork it and mess around with it.
+I also have the demo on Codepen so you can fork it and mess around with the timing to see its effect.
 -->
 Another talk I watched was by Harry Roberts, on structuring your CSS.
 It was great, there was Subway involved, like the sandwich not the trains.